jtauber/greek-inflexion/README.md

 For each generated form, it can show the stem, ending, and morphophonological (sandhi) rule applied.

+Entire paradigms can be generated at once in the same YAML format used for tests.

 The library can also parse forms whose information is in the given lexicon or conjecture possible stem information if not.